 Somerset - Beautiful countryside, Stunning wildlife, full of surprise!...

-Much of Somerset is very low lying with large areas of Marsh Grazing Land.
-The image above shows a typical wetland buttercup meadow.
-Areas like this play host to interesting and rare plants only found in this part of the country.
+Much of Somerset is low lying Marsh Grazing Land.
+Above shows a typical wetland buttercup meadow that plays host to many interesting and rare plants only found in this part of the country.

 The powerful Bristol Channel provides Somerset with some great coastline, that

 attracts large flocks of migratory birds.
-It will often turn up the odd rarity also!
-The Bristol Channel is also known world wide as one of the most valuable overwintering locations for large flocks of Dunlin.
+The Bristol Channel is also known as an international site for overwintering Dunlin.

 The boggy conditions

-provided by the moors and of course the Somerset Levels attract large numbers of Mute Swan and other birds and wildlife that enjoy the lush grass and probing for food in the soft mud and wet conditions.
+provided by the Somerset moors and levels attract large numbers of Mute Swan and other birds and wildlife that enjoy the lush grass and soft mud.
+Little Egrets and Great White Egrets are now very much at home here.